 The second step is choosing a date.
 That’s ALL you need to have figured out when you book us!
-Of course, it’s nice to know a general area (aka Washington, contiguous United States, or Destination) so we can send you the right pricing information.
+Of course, it’s nice to know a general area for your elopement as well so we can send you the right pricing information.
 But you don’t need to have a specific spot chosen already, just the date that you’re hoping to elope on!
 If you’re having trouble picking a date, think about the type of location you might like to get married at.
 For example, if it’s a National Park that is visited a lot during the summer, consider eloping in the off season (fall, winter, or early spring).
 And another tip is to consider picking a weekday!
 Weekdays are typically always going to be less busy than weekends, so you have a better chance that your location will be a bit more private.

 To summarize… (1) Choose a season (2) Consider a weekday (3) Pick a date

 After that, let’s pick your dream location!
 Here’s how to go about narrowing down your search:

 Some of our favorite PNW locations are: Mount Rainier National Park, Southern Oregon Coast, Columbia River Gorge, North Cascades National Park, Olympic National Park

 Some of our other favorite destinations are: Glacier National Park, anywhere in southern Utah, Yosemite National Park, Ireland, Switzerland, Thailand, Patagonia.